skynettoday/skynet-today/content/editorials/_posts/2019-02-04-ai-automation-job-loss.md

 to new, safer, and better jobs being created an also resulted in the [economy growing and living standards increasing](https://www.questia.com/library/84018/the-industrial-revolution-1760-1830).

-Joseph Schumpeter calls this “[creative destruction](https://eet.pixel-online.org/files/etranslation/original/Schumpeter,%20Capitalism,%20Socialism%20and%20Democracy.pdf)”, the process of technology disrupting industries and destroying jobs, but ultimately creating new, better ones and growing the economy.
+Political Economist Joseph Schumpeter called this -- the process of technology disrupting industries and destroying jobs, but ultimately creating new, better ones and growing the economy -- ["creative destruction"](https://eet.pixel-online.org/files/etranslation/original/Schumpeter,%20Capitalism,%20Socialism%20and%20Democracy.pdf).
 The Oxford study notes:

 > Throughout history, technological progress has vastly shifted the composition of employment, from agriculture and the artisan shop, to